-Membership of the board of directors by the chief executive
+Membership of the board of directors by executive personnel

 The Public Companies Act stipulates that the chief executive cannot be a member of the board of directors.
 This Code of Practice recommends that neither the chief executive nor any other executive personnel should be a member of the board.